ceoptimize/GenAI-Crowdsourced-Exercise-Library/README.md

 python main.py
 ```
 Note: The Postgres piece is still under development.

+Use config_template.json and rename config.json for your ownc config file.

 ## Interacting with the Data
 At this stage, the system primarily operates in the background to gather and structure the data.
 Interaction is designed for future web application development.